 Finally, Letting Go

 Sometimes you do not even know where to begin to pick up the pieces that is your life.
-Today, is September 11, 2016 and as I begin to put the finishing touches on my lesson plans, watch a documentary, and gruel over my texts, I can’t go any further.
+As I put the finishing touches on my lesson plans, watch a documentary, and gruel over my texts, I can’t go any further.
 And I know why.
 It is time to release the burdens of the past completely, to let go, and to step fully into the future with God.
 I know.
 I know.
 We as Christians talk about change, renewal, restoration, taking the “leap of faith,” and yet we’re left so unchanged, our spirits do not mature and our hearts remained attached to this world.

 But sometimes, God will lead you through a few seasons to chisel away at the stone of your heart, to remove your desires and attachments to this world.
 He does this slowly as to not startle you or throw you into shock.
 Suddenly Jesus takes us on a journey, we discover our hearts do not leap for joy over certain artists or movies, we become more engrossed in nature and forging lasting relationships with people.
 We’re aware we’re slowly transforming, the Holy Spirit sanctifies us, day in and out, but we’re yearning for more, because we sense our incompleteness.
 We’re desperate for peace.
 As we continue to journey with Jesus we’re led to not another fork in the road, but to a straight, exceptionally narrow path.
 On both sides of the path are vast walls, high, shooting straight up into the sky.